Main Human Characters

 - Lady in Red: Her default outfit, and the one she's most often seen wearing in promo images, is a very flattering red dress.

 - Mind Screw: The details of what exactly she is are inconsistent and confusing.
-At first she claims to be a projection created by a Cylon microchip that Caprica-Six may have implanted in his brain (fans said that he was letting the bitch live rent-free in his head—literally).
-Then she conveniently disappeared to put him in the awkward position of mistaking Shelly Godfrey for her.
+At first she claims to be a projection created by a Cylon microchip that Caprica-Six may have implanted in his brain (fans joked that he was letting the bitch live rent-free in his head—literally).
+Later, she conveniently disappeared to put him in the awkward position of mistaking Shelly Godfrey for her.
 Then she declared herself to be a schizophrenic hallucination caused by Baltar's weak-minded inability to accept that he was responsible for the genocide of 11 billion people.
-Then she revealed that she was an angel sent by God.
+And then she revealed that she was an angel sent by God.

 - Moral Myopia: She reveled in the deaths of fifty billion people when the Colonies were destroyed, but is utterly distraught at the thought of the Colonials repaying the Cylons in kind as they destroy the Resurrection Ship.